-Since 2018, organizations have relied on SafeGraph Patterns data for aggregated and anonymized visits to specific points of interest (POIs).
-Patterns has enabled hundreds of organizations - from the CDC to Sysco and everything in between - to measure and analyze how many people visit physical places, when they go, and where they come from.
+Historically, data about visit patterns has enabled hundreds of organizations - from the CDC to Sysco and everything in between - to measure and analyze how many people visit physical places, when they go, and where they come from.
 But many are still searching for a location-based way to analyze spending behavior.

 To empower our customers with places-based spending data, we developed a brand new product offering: SafeGraph Spend.

-Spend data makes it easier than ever to understand customer behavior, perform competitive analysis, and even estimate conversion from the foot traffic counts available in Patterns.
+Spend data makes it easier than ever to understand customer behavior and perform competitive analyses.
 While other data providers offer transaction data, no one else delivers it at the same precise, POI level as SafeGraph Spend.

 Spend data is updated monthly, making it much more fresh and accurate than quarterly earnings reports.
 Many organizations rely on company reporting for indicators of a brand’s sales performance, which is often published quarterly.
 SafeGraph Spend provides aggregated and anonymized transactions for specific brand locations at a monthly cadence, so performance can be analyzed more frequently and more accurately.
 The rich metadata included with Spend also makes it possible to understand spending patterns by day, geography, and medium (online vs offline).